High-Dimensional Vector Autoregression with Common Response and Predictor Factors

-We then consider high-dimensional estimation for the proposed model, including designing algorithms to search for the solution.
-Two difficulties arise, however.
-First, the new model is defined via matrix or tensor decomposition, and it is unavoidable for the estimating procedure to involve searching for orthonormal matrices.
-This makes the corresponding algorithms time-consuming, and it is also difficult to conduct their computational convergence analysis \citep{tu2016low,chi2019nonconvex}.
-A novel solution in the literature is to add regularization terms rather than to assume the orthogonality \citep{wang2017unified,park2018finding,han2020optimal}, and we adopt this method to solve the estimation problem.
-The other difficulty is the non-convexity of the optimization problem, and it appears challenging to achieve global optimality and to derive statistical guarantees.
-In fact, due to the economical cost in computation and low storage complexity, the non-convex factorization-based methods recently have attracted much attention; see \cite{chi2019nonconvex} and references therein.
-The third contribution of this article is to develop a complete modeling procedure for estimation and parameter selection in Section \ref{sec:3} and further to provide theoretical justifications for both computational and statistical convergence in Section \ref{sec:4}.
-Specifically, a non-convex estimation framework is proposed for high-dimensional VAR models with common response and predictor factors, and a scalable and efficient gradient descent algorithm with a spectral initialization is developed accordingly.
+We then consider the high-dimensional estimation method and algorithm.
+A form of matrix or tensor decomposition is considered for the proposed model.
+However, as the decomposition is not unique and the optimization problem is non-convex, it is challenging to derive computational and statistical guarantees.
+To this end, the second contribution of this article is to develop a complete modeling procedure for estimation and parameter selection in Section \ref{sec:3} and further to provide theoretical justifications for both computational and statistical convergence in Section \ref{sec:4}.
+Specifically, a regularized estimation framework is proposed for high-dimensional VAR models with common response and predictor factors, and a scalable and efficient gradient descent algorithm with spectral initialization is developed accordingly.
 From the computational and statistical convergence analysis, the proposed procedure can effectively and efficiently achieve a statistically optimal rate for estimation errors.
 Moreover, a data-driven procedure is suggested to determine the numbers of common and specific factors, and its theoretical justifications are also established.

-Furthermore, in Section \ref{sec:5}, for the case of $p\gg T$, we consider an additional sparsity structure on the factor loading matrices to improve estimation efficiency and to perform variable selection.
+To adequately address the strong cross-sectional dependence of time series data in the many real applications, in Section \ref{sec:diverging}, we further investigate the case where the largest eigenvalue of $\text{var}(\bm{y}_t)$ may diverge to infinity as $p$ increases.
+The third contribution of this article is to provide the first solution to deal with the diverging eigenvalue effect, or pervasive cross-sectional dependency, in high-dimensional VAR estimation.
+Additionally, in Section \ref{sec:5}, for the case of $p\gg T$, we consider an additional sparsity structure on the factor loading matrices to improve estimation efficiency and to perform variable selection.
 Finally, some simulation results and an empirical example are presented in Sections \ref{sec:6} and \ref{sec:7}, respectively.
 Section \ref{sec:8} gives a short conclusion with discussion.
-All technical proofs are given in the appendices.
+All technical proofs, codes, data, and additional simulation results are given in appendices.